yonatano/summarizer/README.md

 *a list of stopwords is used to filter out words that do not give value, such as "and, but, or, like, etc".

-# of words in common with text title: Readers depend on article titles to give them a sense of what the article explains.
+number of words in common with text title: Readers depend on article titles to give them a sense of what the article explains.
 Sentences with more words (*with stopwords filtered out) that are in common with the title are less likely to be unrelated to the main topic of the article, (such as the viewer's opinion -- usually unrelated).
 The calculation for this heuristic is fairly intuitive.
 The score for a sentence t and title T can be calculated like so:
 Number of words in sentence t that exist in T / Number of words in sentence t

-# of words in common with other sentences: sentences with more words (*with stopwords filtered out) that appear in other sentences are more likely to be describing
-information mentioned in more of the article.
+number of words in common with other sentences: sentences with more words (*with stopwords filtered out) that appear in other sentences are more likely to be describing information mentioned in more of the article.
 For a set S of sentences, and a sentence t in that set, this score is calculated by an average of the number of words that exist in sentence t AND every other sentence in set S.